 Do you know the 8 steps to build business credit with your EIN not linked to your personal credit?
 You don’t have to empty your wallet in order to build business credit.

-Assure potential credits that your business is credible by taking some steps to assure them that your venture is a true business and not just a hobby.
-This means registering your business with your local Secretary of State, and it often means getting a toll-free number.
+Assure potential credit issuers that your business is Fundable by taking steps to assure them that it is a true business and not just a hobby.
+This means registering your business with your local Secretary of State, and it can mean getting a toll-free number.

 It also means building a website and getting it hosted through a company like GoDaddy, getting a business email linked directly to your domain, and using a brick and mortar address or a virtual address.
-That is, anything but your home address or a PO Box number or a UPS Box address.
+That is, anything but a PO Box number or a UPS Box address.

-When you factor in the difference between your small business credit score versus personal credit score, remember that any inquiries into your personal credit score are going to hurt that score.
-And a lot of businesses and lending institutions will perform inquiries when they are working with you for the very first time.
+Remember that any inquiries into your personal credit score are going to hurt that score.
+And a lot of businesses and lenders will perform inquiries when working with you for the very first time.
 You do not want their inquiries to have an effect on your personal credit.

 Hence, if you can help it at all, try not to dip into personal savings or use personal credit cards.
 You want to rely on your business’s creditworthiness, and not your own.

-You can’t get into Dun & Bradstreet’s system without having one, and they are absolutely free, anyway.
-A DUNS number differentiates your small business from all others, such as similarly-named companies.
+You can’t get into Dun & Bradstreet’s system without having one, and they are free, anyway.
+A D-U-N-S number differentiates your small business from all others, such as similarly-named companies.
 Dun & Bradstreet requires that you register your business on their site before they will provide a DUNS number.